 Can a hyperbaric chamber slow aging?
-A clear review of telomeres, senescent cells, brain function, inflammation, recovery and clinical safety.
+A clear review of telomeres, senescent cells, VO2 max, safety, soft chambers and when HBOT makes sense.

 Hyperbaric chambers have entered longevity medicine with a mix of good science, bold claims and predictable confusion.
 The idea is appealing: breathe oxygen under pressure, deliver more oxygen to tissue, trigger repair signals and perhaps influence markers tied to aging.
 But a serious clinic cannot stop at the attractive headline.
 The better question is narrower: which benefits are supported in humans, which findings remain early, and when does hyperbaric oxygen belong inside a medical program?